Court-Ordered Arbitration and Mediation

 What happens at a mediated settlement conference?

-A trained, neutral person called a mediator will help the parties and their attorneys discuss their dispute and search for an agreement.
+A trained, neutral person called a mediator will help the parties and their attorneys discuss their dispute and will assist the parties in reaching an agreement to resolve the dispute.
 To begin the conference, the mediator will explain the mediation process and may ask the attorney for each side to describe the case from their point of view.
 The parties may then go to separate rooms and discuss the case with the mediator individually, or everyone may discuss the dispute as a group.
-If the parties reach an agreement, their attorneys will put the agreement into writing or the mediator will prepare a written “memorandum of agreement” stating the agreed-upon terms.
+If the parties reach an agreement, their attorneys will put the agreement into writing, or the mediator will prepare a written “memorandum of agreement” stating the agreed-upon terms.

 What does the mediator do?